blazejpascal/RandomPlacedGenerator/README.md

 1)create Button.js with stateless component and render it in App file by importing it from Shared folder.

-- (optional) set Share as allias in Webpack
+- (optional) set Shared as allias in Webpack

 2) pass button text as a pops